At Sonnet, we believe in impact that lasts – and in evidence that shows when change is really happening.

 That’s why we’re proud to share early findings from our ongoing evaluation of Grosvenor Hart Homes (GHH) – a pioneering social investment initiative launched in partnership with Cheshire West and Chester Council and backed by the Duke of Westminster.

 The vision behind GHH is ambitious but clear: provide high-quality, affordable homes with wraparound support for young people leaving care and vulnerable families.
-These homes aren’t just bricks and mortar – they’re part of a bigger offer.
-One that includes practical help with employment, health, financial stability and emotional wellbeing, all designed around the people who live there.
+These homes aren’t just bricks and mortar – they’re part of a bigger offer: one that includes practical help with employment, health, financial stability and emotional wellbeing, all designed around the people who live there.

 What we’ve learned so far